jonahseguin/jonahseguin/README.md

-# here's my code 💜
+# so this is where i keep my code...

 ### 💼 Software Engineer / Developer